-Kuiken Brothers’ KB Classical Moulding Collection is milled from Appalachian Poplar, double primed and buffed.
+Kuiken Brothers’ KB Classical Moulding and Modern Craftsman Moulding collections are milled from Appalachian Poplar, double primed and buffed.
 Many of the larger profiles are milled from blanks that use a horizontally joined finger joint (FJ) product.
-This joint is also known as an “American Style” joint which differs from a vertical or “European Style” joint in that the fingers are only visible from the edge of the product and becomes virtually invisible to the eye and touch once our factory applied double prime and buff process is completed.
+This joint is also known as an “American Style” joint which differs from a vertical or “European Style” joint in that the fingers are only visible from the edge of the product and become virtually invisible to the eye and touch once our factory applied double primed and buff process is completed.
 This process results in a joint that is essentially as strong as the wood fiber itself.

-- Allows us to supply you with 16′ lengths
+- Allows us to supply you with premium 16′ lengths

 - Significantly reducing waste and overage charges

-- In general, poplar mills to an extremely smooth surface, providing sharp and crisp edges, essential for the elegant designs of the Classical Moulding profiles
+- In general, poplar mills to an extremely smooth surface, providing sharp and crisp edges, essential for the elegant designs of the Classical & Modern Craftsman moulding collections

 - Poplar is the preferred species for a paint grade moulding

-You can learn more about the process below.
+You can learn more about the American style finger-jointing process below.

 Once the fingers are cut, a vinyl acetate based glue is applied to the joint (1 hour cure time) and they are mechanically pressed to form a seamless blank.
 The finger joint product line is equipped with a glue detection system which scans each block to ensure proper glue application – any rejected blocks are immediately removed from the assembly line prior to moulding.
 The resulting joint is essentially as strong as the fiber itself.
 Each block is trimmed to a true square before the fingers are cut, resulting in a very straight blank.
 At this point, the blank is ready to begin the moulding process.
 The video below shows the making of our KB138 Georgian casing with it’s big, bold backband.
 Many of the casing profiles found within the Classical Moulding Collection are 1-13/16″ thick, with the KB123 casing coming in at a full 2″ thick.